 • There are plenty of areas to rest, accessible restrooms and water fountains throughout the park.

-• Use this map for an accessible pathway to the area where JungleWorld and Asia Monorail are located.
+• Visit the zoo's accessibility page to find a map of an accessible pathway to the area where JungleWorld and Asia Monorail are located.

 • On Wednesdays, general admission entry is free.